What is the Difference Between Llamas and Alpacas?

 Peru is commonly associated with two things: Machu Picchu, and the Llama.
-This famous South American animal often features on postcards, and is seen as the typical image of Peru.
+This famous South American animal often features on postcards and is seen as the typical image of Peru.

 But did you know that the country’s national animal, which features on both the coat of arms and the national flag is in fact, a Vicuña?
 A member of the camelid family, the Vicuña is a cousin of the Llama, as well as of the Alpaca, and the Guanaco.
 They all share one common ancestor.

 Often confused, before your trip to South America why not brush up on your camelid knowledge and impress the locals.
 (And if you’re already here, get reading!)
 Discover the difference between Llama, Alpaca, and their cousins.
-We’ve also included a guide to their different fibres, and useful info about buying Alpaca products.
+We’ve also included a guide to their different fibers, and useful info about buying Alpaca products.

 Contents of this Page: